 After your application form has been reviewed by the Graduate School, the undergraduate advisor for the BS program, the graduate coordinator for the MS program, the Graduate Studies Chair for the MS program, and the College of Engineering BS/MS Coordinator, you will receive an email notifying you of your admission status.

 After admission to the Combined Degree program, you will be charged with graduate tuition and fees.
 When you schedule the courses which will double-count, be sure to choose the undergraduate option in your student center as you enroll.
 If you schedule any courses on the graduate option, they will only apply to the MS and cannot be double-counted.
 Be sure to follow the course plan from your application, or let your undergraduate and graduate advisors know about any challenges or changes to your plan.
+The final deadline for any changes to your course plan will be Friday of the tenth week of the semester in which you are graduating with your BS degree.
 After you have earned the BS degree, the courses which you listed on your Combined Degree application form and completed as part of your undergraduate record will be duplicated and applied to your graduate record.

 Here are some additional points you should consider: